Low FODMAP cinnamon rolls (gluten-free)

 Tips for making the low FODMAP cinnamon rolls

-I tested two different flour mixes for this recipe.
-I made my own gluten-free flour mix that contained the following ingredients:
+I made my own gluten-free flour mix that contained the following ingredients for this recipe:

 Working with the dough for the low FODMAP cinnamon rolls

 Warm low FODMAP cinnamon rolls with cream cheese frosting.
 Hmm, are you getting hungry yet?
 A delicious festive breakfast or brunch!
-Low FODMAP and low in lactose.
+Gluten-free and low in lactose.

 For the dough